 05 Dec Kettlebell Minimalism Workouts

-Minimalist kettlebell workouts are time efficient – and simple.
+Kettlebell minimalist workouts are, well, time efficient – and simple.

-Obviously, time can be an issue for many of us and sometimes we just need to get in a quick training session.
+There’s no doubt, time is an issue for most of us and sometimes we just need to get in a quick training session.

 Simple, efficient, and effective.